baskar-17/Know-me/short-info.md

 💞️ I’m looking to collaborate with Developers

-📫 How to reach me baskar.official@outlook.in
+📫 Send a Hi! here - baskar.official@outlook.in

 <!---
 baskar-17/baskar-17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.